Cracked Tooth Repair in Provo and Orem, UT

 A split tooth is usually the result of an untreated cracked tooth.
 This type of tooth can never be saved intact.
 Yet, the position and extent of the problem will dictate whether any portion of the tooth can be saved.
 Sometimes, endodontic treatment by an endodontist—such as Provo endodontist Dr. Jon Jenson—and restoration by your general dentist can be used to save a portion of the tooth.

 A vertical root fracture begins at the root and extends towards the chewing surface of the tooth.
 Unfortunately, they show minimal symptoms and may go unnoticed.
 Treatment involves endodontic surgery if a portion of the tooth can be saved by removal of the fractured root.
 Otherwise, the tooth will have to be extracted.

-If you have one or more cracked teeth, come see Provo endodontist Dr. Jenson as soon as you can.
+If you have one or more cracked teeth, come see Provo endodontist Dr. Jenson as soon as you can!
 Early detection and treatment is often necessary to save a cracked tooth.
-Contact our Utah County endodontic office in Orem today by calling the number above or filling out the form to the left.
+Contact our Utah County endodontic office in Orem today by calling our office directly or filling out the form on our website.